danielgomez3/cse170_repo/reflection.md

-# Reflection        Name: Daniel                       Total Points: 100
+# Reflection        Name: Daniel Gomez                       Total Points: 100

 Every other week in this class, you will reflect on your learning.
 Your participation in the summary is a summation of your answers the following questions.
 The questions are categorized on the difficulty of depth.
 Each question you answer is worth that many points; when you are done answering the questions, give yourself a total score based on the rubrics and provide justification in one sentence.
 You can only use each question once.